Beyond-Notability/bn_framework/src/networks-rai.md

 hover and click can be a bit temperamental, especially with small nodes/dense bits of the network, but they do work correctly in this version!

-an interesting thing to look for (here and in filtered version below) is individuals who are connected to several different colour nodes: it may suggest they're good "bridges" between groups in the network.
+an interesting thing to look for (here and in filtered version below) is individuals who are connected to several different colour nodes: it may suggest they're good "bridges" between groups in the network. (which might reflect longevity; the RAI data covers a longer period of time than eg SAL elections)

 ```js